 Look at making additional cuts like downsizing your home or doing without a car if you live somewhere with effective public transportation.
 If your budget is closer to making it, but a little tight, use your guidelines to cut down on nights eating out and other “blackhole spending.”
 Planning meals and cooking with your kids can be a healing and team-building experience during a tough time, so it’s a win-win.

 3. Build Credit in Your Own Name

 Another thing that is important to your long-term financial health is building your credit.
 If your home, cars, or utilities were only in your ex-spouse’s name, you’ll be starting at scratch.
 Open a credit card but don’t rely on it to pay your bills.
 Instead, pay off any balance each month so it is reported to the credit reporting agencies.
 Over time it will help you qualify for car or home loans at low rates that will keep you from going into debt.
 If you rent your home, ask your landlord to report your on-time payments to the credit agencies as well.

-Save Your Money and Provide for Your Kids After a Divorce
+4. Save Money to Provide for Your Kids

 Once your budget is to a place where you have more money coming in than going out, you should be saving every spare dime.
 In fact, put those alimony or child support payments you do receive in this pot.
 Paying yourself first is the key to financial security.
 Whether you keep it in savings or invest in the stock market, you should have three to six months’ worth of expenses saved up for an emergency.

-Follow these tips to not only reach your financial well-being, but exceed it.
-These tips will not only benefit you, but will help you provide for your kids after a divorce.
+Follow these tips to not only reach your financial well-being but exceed it.
+These tips will not only benefit you but will also help you provide for your kids after a divorce.